 Yes.
 You can synchronize the most relevant widgets, including tags, links, and attachment links.
 However, synchronization for widgets needs to be enabled by the administrator on each item type, under Admin > Item Types > Edit.

 A reuse rule allows you to reuse not only specific items, but also items related to your primary selection.

-Example: copy a requirement and all of its downstream test cases but not the downstream bugs.
+Example: copy a requirement and all of its downstream test cases, but not the downstream defects.

 You can also select specific fields to be copied to the new item, as opposed to the default settings (all fields set to sync).